JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 ## Detailed description
 This repo has 2 different styles of worksheets available: VBA and non-VBA.
 Both styles achieve similar functionality, but use different methods.
-Check the READMEs sheets contained in each workbook.
+Check the README sheets contained in each workbook.

 1. VBA workbook: [spreadsheets/vba_example.xlsm](https://github.com/JoeUgly/Excel_Auto_Populate/blob/master/spreadsheets/vba_example.xlsm)\
      The autopopulation is activated by a keyboard shortcut.\